18F/handbook/_pages/welcome-to-TTS/welcome-rob.md

 - Rob
 - Cook
 ---
+Welcome letter from Rob Cook, Deputy Commissioner of FAS and Director of TTS

 Welcome!
 You’ve just joined a remarkable group of people doing inspiring work.
 We have an unprecedented opportunity to help bring our government into the digital age and transform the way it works.
 This opportunity is what brings us together and keeps us excited about the work we do.